Ginger Family Plants: A Complete Guide to Zingiberaceae Species

 Yes, it works!
 Add a pinch of ground cardamom to your chocolate cake batter or hot cocoa for an exotic twist.

-• Cardamom: Helps regulate blood pressure and supports oral health due to its antimicrobial qualities.
+• Cardamom: Research suggests it may help regulate blood pressure and improve oral health due to antimicrobial properties (Journal of Food Science and Technology, 2019).

 Soil Requirements